 Are you looking for a way to ease the symptoms of opiate withdrawal?
 If so, you may want to consider using gabapentin.
 Gabapentin is a medication that has been shown to help reduce symptoms of opiate withdrawal, including insomnia, anxiety, restlessness, and muscle aches.
 In this article, we’ll discuss how to use gabapentin for opiate withdrawal and how it can help you on your journey to sobriety.

-How to Use Gabapentin for Opiate Withdrawal?
+- Is Gabapentin Safe to Use for Opiate Withdrawal?

 What is Gabapentin and How Can it Help Opiate Withdrawal?